MicheleSimo/Digital-twin-project/README.md

 This is my project for the master in Computer engineering.
 The concept is the couple Digital_Twin-Machine learning.
 In this folder there are 2 files, the first is the model of digital twin realized in simulink, the second file instead is a script on model in machine learning.
+The model in simulink produces several files that contain information about atmospheric condition.These files are training dataframe, they are reshaped and used as input dataframe for the models written in python.